-A qualified beneficiary can also add certain nonqualified beneficiaries to his or her COBRA coverage, subject to the same enrollment rules and restrictions that apply to qualified beneficiaries.
+A qualified beneficiary can also add certain nonqualified beneficiaries to their COBRA coverage, subject to the same enrollment rules and restrictions that apply to qualified beneficiaries.

 Nonqualified beneficiaries are family members who were eligible for coverage under the company's plans but were not covered on the day before the qualifying event.